versavel/drl_nanodegree_collaboration_and_competition/REPORT.md

 I ran several experiments with the models, to see the impact of different hyperparameter values.
 Most experiments showed little or no learning, and were aborted before the target score was reached.

 Below is the learning curve for the hyperparameters shown above.
-The MADDPG algorithm ran for 3000 episodes, taking 10+ hours on my iMac (CPU only).
-The environment was solved in 843 episodes.
-The score kept improving and peaked at about 1850 episodes.
+The MADDPG algorithm ran for 1500 episodes.
+The environment was solved in about 1350 episodes.

 ![Learning Curve][image1]

-The curve below shows the scores and moving average for a much longer run (3000 steps).
-Unfortunately the way I calculate the score may not have been correct.
-However, the chart shows how the model performance goes up and down.
+The curve below shows the score trend for a much longer run (3000 steps).
+The values shown on the chart are double what they should be (my code still had a little bug).
+Nevertheless, the chart shows how the model performance goes up and down as the model is trained with 3000 episodes.

 ![Learning Curve][image2]